Hunor85/C-sharp/001-Types/001-Integral numerci types/005-integer_literal/README.md

 # Integer literals

-Integer literals can be decimal without any prefix.
+If the literal is suffixed by U or u, its type is the first of the following types in which its value can be represented: uint, ulong.
 For example:
 ```c#
 var decimalLiteral = 42u; // U or u are both correct
 ```
-If the literal is suffixed by U or u, its type is the first of the following types in which its value can be represented: uint, ulong.

 The following diagram gives a visual representation for literals with U or u suffix and with their corresponding types in which they can be represented: